FairGrad: Fairness Aware Gradient Descent

-In-processing approaches can be further divided into several sub-categories~\cite{caton2020fairness}.
+\textbf{Motivation.} In-processing approaches can be further divided into several sub-categories~\citep{caton2020fairness}.
 Common amongst them are methods that cast the fairness task as a constrained optimization problem, and then relax the fairness constraints under consideration to simplify the learning process~\citep{zafar2017fairness,donini2018empirical,wu2019convexity}.
-Indeed, standard fairness notions are usually difficult to handle as they are often non-convex and non-differentiable.
-The goal is thus to propose surrogates that are easier to handle.
-Unfortunately, these relaxations may be far from the actual fairness measures, leading to sub-optimal models~\cite{lohaus2020too}.
+Indeed, standard fairness notions are usually difficult to handle due to their non-convexity and non-differentiability.
+Unfortunately, these relaxations may be far from the actual fairness measures, leading to sub-optimal models~\citep{lohaus2020too}.
 Similarly, several approaches address the fairness problem by designing specific algorithms and solvers.
-This is for example done by reducing the optimization procedure to a simpler problem~\cite{agarwal2018reductions}, altering the underlying solver~\cite{cotter2019two}, or using adversarial learning~\cite{raff2018gradient}.
-Unfortunately, these approaches are difficult to adapt to existing systems as they require special training procedures or changes in the model.
-They are also limited in the range of problems that they can be applied.
-For example, the work of~\citet{agarwal2018reductions} can only be applied in a binary classification setting, while the work of~\citet{ozdayi2021bifair} is limited to two sensitive groups, \ldots).
-Furthermore, they may come with several hyper-parameters that need to be carefully tuned in order to obtain fair models.
+This is, for example, done by reducing the optimization procedure to a simpler problem~\citep{agarwal2018reductions}, altering the underlying solver~\citep{cotter2019two}, or using adversarial learning~\citep{raff2018gradient}.
+However, these approaches are difficult to adapt to existing systems as they require special training procedures or changes in the model.
+They are also limited in the range of problems to which they can be applied.
+For example, the work of~\citet{agarwal2018reductions} can only be applied in a binary classification setting, while the work of~\citet{ozdayi2021bifair} is limited to two sensitive groups.
+Furthermore, they may come with several hyper-parameters that need to be carefully tuned to obtain fair models.
 For instance, the scaling parameter in adversarial learning~\citep{raff2018gradient, DBLP:conf/acl/LiBC18} or the number of iterations in inner optimization for bi-level optimization based mechanisms~\citep{ozdayi2021bifair}.
 The complexity of the existing methods might hinder their deployment in practical settings.
 Hence, there is a need for simpler methods that are straightforward to integrate into existing training loops.